icgrp/doblink/README.md

 ```

-5. I recomend you set your Vitis directory to ./workspace/vitis, and create
+5. I recommend you set your Vitis directory to ./workspace/vitis, and create
 an empty cpp application with the same name as the benchmark, so that our Makefile
 can directly copy the application cpp files to the correct directory later.